TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 ## Using the HTTP API for advanced output

 The functionality provided by "mpipe" and "mcat" can be accessed directly using any HTTP client.
-Clients can emit output objects using normal PUT operations using the parameters specified by the MANTA_URL, MANTA_USER, and MANTA_NO_AUTH environment variables.
+Clients can emit output objects using normal PUT operations using the parameters specified by the `MANTA_URL`, `MANTA_USER`, and `MANTA_NO_AUTH` environment variables.
 (See "Task environment and authentication" for information about using these variables inside a job.)
+Since the other tools buffer object contents to local disk, this approach is necessary to emit objects whose size is not bounded by the local disk space available.
+These requests are subject to the same timeouts as normal requests to the public Manta endpoints, and they may be terminated abruptly if the data stream is idle for more than a minute.

 Job-specific behavior is controlled by several headers:

 * `X-Manta-Stream`: Set this to 'stdout' to emit an output object.
 This is